We have secured a record £300m investment in community-led housing, and are now working with Government on the implementation of the Fund.

 - Capital grant funding to make your scheme viable and to deliver affordable homes;

-- Investment in a national network of local enabling organisations who provide that vital one to one support to groups, foster a supportive local policy and funding environment and broker delivery partnerships;
+- Investment in a national network of local enabling hubs which provide that vital one to one support to groups, foster a supportive local policy and funding environment and broker delivery partnerships;

-The capital and revenue funding will be made available through Homes England in early 2018.
+The second phase of funding, capital for affordable housing, is due to launch later this year.
 The National CLT Network and partners are currently liaising with officials at both the Ministry of Housing, Communities and Local Government (MHCLG) and Homes England on the design of the funding prospectus, as well as the Greater London Authority on how the Fund will operate in London.
-Please look out for news on the launch of the prospectus.